 The University also offers some support for travel and research abroad.
 Details can be found on the International Opportunities page under the Fees and Funding section of the Oxford website.

-E-mail forms to the Academic Office.
-You will usually receive a response within two weeks of the deadline.
+Completed applications should be sent by email to the Academic Office.
+The Academic Office will aim to provide a response within two weeks of the deadline.
 Please remember that applications received during the vacation will be rolled forward to the next deadline, so you might wish to take this into account when considering when to submit an application.

 Named Travel Awards